SimLoads/mango/README.md

 Adding linux support as we speak.
 I mean, making linux work.
 It works to some extent on Ubuntu Trusty, currently patching all the problems I can with Debian, which should theoratically iron out the bugs in Ubuntu too.
 More to come.

++ 2 hours

+Linux updates have been pushed, they all work fine, theoratically.
+I haven't had a chance to test on Windows yet, so hopefully I haven't made mango unusable on Windows while allowing Linux to work.
+Cross os support is difficult, cut me some slack

 10/21/18

 Today I discovered how bad mangocore actually is at doing it's job.
 Sure, it does it, but it's trash.
 Huge overhaul has been made, hopefully it helps fix a few errors with directory changes.
 Also I think it reduces the size of the file a bit but don't quote me on that one.